 To irrevocably get rid of the vault, you can simply delete the vault directory (which contains your

-masterkey.cryptomator and click on
+masterkey.cryptomator and the

 You can change the order of your vaults by dragging them to the desired position.

 Each vault has an own set of settings which can be viewed and customized in the vault options window.

 To open it, select in the main window the locked vault in question and click the